What is the cost of living in Illinois?

 How much does childcare cost in Illinois?

-However, it's important to note that this figure can vary across the state.
+While these costs are overwhelming, it's important to note that this figure can vary across the state.

 How much tax will I pay in Illinois?